Senior fashion student working with a model in the Nave.

 Pushing the boundaries of art and design

 Our faculty actively expand the boundaries of art and design.
 Anthony Murray has previously done pioneering work in sustainability with Levi’s and Of the Clay.
 Fashion historian Melissa Leventon is an authority in the archival and curation of costumes and textiles and consults for individuals and museums across the globe.
 Ghazaleh Khalifeh has exhibited at New York Fashion Week, in Paris, Milan, and at the de Young Museum in San Francisco.
-Lynda Grose is an internationally recognised pioneer in sustainable fashion design and artisan microenterprise development.
+Lynda Grose is an internationally recognized pioneer in sustainable fashion design and artisan microenterprise development.
 Chair Greg Climer’s work explores queer culture and is exhibited nationally and internationally.

 Portrait of Gregory Climer.